• Apache Kafka

 If all goes according to plan a typical (abbreviated) Drone and Order Workflow Trace looks like this:

-Learn more about Cadence and the benefits it can provide your organisation!
+Learn more about Cadence and the benefits it can provide your organization!

 Download white paper